Thursday, August 1, 2024

 Daniel linked the Babylonian incarnation of the World Empire to the “Land of Shinar,” the ancient kingdom of the Sumerians where Babel originated, and the first attempt to unite all peoples under one government - (Genesis 11:1-9, Daniel 1:2).

-This is an old story.
-Portrayed in the Bible is not a one-time event that occurs just before the end of the age.
+This is thus an old story.
+What is portrayed in the Bible is not a one-time event that occurs just before the end of the age.
 The satanic conspiracy to install this World Empire is history-spanning.
 It has been underway since the beginning of civilization.
 Prophecy teachers who previously identified this beastly regime as the Roman Empire or the government of Nazi Germany were not entirely wrong.

 How do we identify the final incarnation of this World Empire, the “Seventh Kingdom”?
 Whether discussing the “Beast,” the “Antichrist,” or the “Man of Lawlessness,” certain characteristics are common to each description.

 All three terms are linked to deception and apostasy.
 Jesus warned of coming “deceivers” who would propagate false information about the “End,” thereby “troubling” many.
-Their deceptions would cause many to apostatize – “Then shall many be offended, and shall betray one another, and shall hate one another.”
-False prophets would use “great signs and wonders” to deceive “even the elect.”
+Their deceptions would cause many to apostatize – “Then will many be offended, and will betray one another, and will hate one another.”
+False prophets will use “great signs and wonders” to deceive “even the elect.”

 Likewise, Paul instructed believers not to be “troubled” by disinformation about the “Day of the Lord.”
-That day would not come until the “apostasy” and the “revelation of the Man of Lawlessness” occurred.
-He described the latter as using “lying signs and wonders” to deceive those who refused the “love of the truth.”
+That day will not come until the “apostasy” and the “revelation of the Man of Lawlessness, the Son of Destruction,” occur.
+He describes the latter as using “lying signs and wonders” to deceive those who refused the “love of the truth.”
 Likewise, the “False prophet” in Revelation will use “great wonders” to cause many to “pay homage to the Beast” - (2 Thessalonians 2:1-12, Revelation 13:11-15).

-In his first letter, John called false teachers in his congregations “antichrists,” forerunners of the final “Antichrist.”
+In his first letter, John called false teachers in his congregations “antichrists,” using the plural number, forerunners of the final “Antichrist.”
 They were driven by the “Spirit of the Antichrist” that was active already.
-They were identifiable by their attempts to mislead believers, often “disguised as angels of light” - (2 Corinthians 11:14, 1 John 2:18-22).
+They were identifiable by their attempts to mislead believers, often “disguised as angels of light,” and denying the Son's true humanity - (2 Corinthians 11:14, 1 John 2:18-22).

 Jesus warned that the “love of many would grow cold” due to “lawlessness.”
-He was not speaking about humanity in general, but his disciples.
-“False prophets” would work overtime to deceive them.
+He was not speaking about humanity in general, but his followers, the Church.
+“False prophets” will work overtime to deceive them.

 Neither Jesus, Paul nor John stated that the Man of Lawlessness, the Antichrist, or the Beast would be a global political leader who wages war against the state of Israel.
-Whether he would do so was not their immediate concern.
-Their focus was on how events and deceivers impact the Church.
-They did not assign any geographic location or limitation to this figure.
-Satan’s efforts to destroy the “saints” will be global.
+Whether he will do so was not their immediate concern.
+Their focus is on how deceivers will impact the Church.
+They do not assign any geographic location or limitation to this figure.
+Satan’s efforts to destroy the “saints” was and remains global.

-The “Dragon” is not sending his “Beast” to deceive an already deceived world, but to misdirect, mislead, and cause the followers of Jesus to apostatize and abandon their mission to preach the Gospel.
-His target is the Body of Christ.
-Only by misdirecting or deceiving us does he stand any chance of defeating Jesus.
+The “Dragon” is not sending his “Beast” to deceive an already deceived world, but to misdirect, mislead, and otherwise cause the followers of Jesus to apostatize and abandon their mission to preach the Gospel to every nation.

 • The Coming Storm - (Consistently, Scripture warns of the final apostasy that is linked to the "Man of Lawlessness" with his "lying signs and wonders")